maksuco/helpers/README.md

 # Crypto

-Here's an example of how to implement crypto to transform strings to hashed keys, using 2 security keys (one set in the .env and another inside the controller, example the $user->id):
+Here's an example of how to implement crypto to transform strings to hashed keys, using 2 security keys: one set in the .env (CRYPTO_STRING) and another inside the controller, example the $user->id:

 ```php